-You’re a startup, a new company that most people don’t even know exists.
+You’re a startup and most people (your mom not included) aren’t aware of your existence.
 Even though you may have spent a bit of investor cash on a logo, website, and brand consulting, you don’t have a real brand to damage at this point.
-When your startup becomes successful, then it’s time to worry about consistently living up to your promises and maintaining the attractiveness of your products and business model.
+This is a actually a blessing in disguise!

 21. We don’t get paid to do that./That’s not my job.

 These troubling sentences are two variations on a theme that can kill a startup’s culture by destroying the shared belief that the company’s success is everybody’s responsibility.
 Startups are by nature lean, so they require an all-in mindset across the organization.
 If your startup has employees who won’t do their part to help the rising tide lift all boats, then you need to make some hard decisions about the makeup of your team.

 Startups can seem doomed to fail, but it doesn’t have to be that way.
 Many common issues that cause startups to go under are unforced errors, a case of the company or its team shooting themselves in the foot.
 Fortunately, most of these problems have clear warning signs that indicate a catastrophe might be on the horizon.

 What’s more challenging is identifying the language and specific sentences that mean your startup is in trouble.
 Don’t let language foul up your startup.
 Be careful not to use these twenty-one sentences that could destroy your startup’s culture and help it fail, and if you hear them, take them as a warning that there’s an underlying issue to fix immediately.

 If you want to ensure that your startup has a robust, data-driven marketing strategy that keeps you in business, give mvpGROW a call.
 We’re happy to discuss how our marketing department as a service approach and vast experience with startups will keep the lights on with high ROI engagement tactics that get results, not trouble.